Picovoice/porcupine/binding/nodejs/README.md

 ## Porcupine

-Porcupine is is a highly accurate and lightweight wake word engine.
+Porcupine is a highly accurate and lightweight wake word engine.
 It enables building always-listening voice-enabled applications using cutting edge voice AI.

 Porcupine is: